FORMAT & RULES

 Twelve Team Divisions

-Divisions will consist of four groups of three teams.
+Flights will consist of four groups of three teams.
 Each team will play the others within its group for a total of two matches.
 The group winners will advance to the Semi-finals.
 The winners of the Semi-finals will then play in a Final.
 Teams not advancing to the Semi-final round will play a consolation match.

 Determination of Group Winners/ Wild Cards